JyothikaGolla/Health-MisInformation-Detector/README.md

 ## 🎯 Overview

-The Health Misinformation Detector is a cutting-edge machine learning system that combines **BioBERT**, **Argument Mining**, and **Graph Neural Networks** to identify misinformation in health-related claims with exceptional accuracy and interpretability.
+The Health Misinformation Detector is a cutting-edge machine learning system that combines **BioBERT**, **Adaptive Rationale Guidance (ARG)**, and **Graph Neural Networks** to identify misinformation in health-related claims with exceptional accuracy and interpretability.
 Built with a modern web interface and robust API, it serves both researchers and end-users in the fight against health misinformation.

 ### 🌟 Key Highlights

 - **🏆 79.7% Accuracy** on health misinformation detection
 - **🧠 Multi-Modal AI** combining BERT, ARG, and GNN architectures
 - **⚡ Real-time Analysis** with interactive web interface
-- **🔍 Argument Mining** for explainable AI results
+- **🔍 Adaptive Rationale Guidance** for explainable AI results
 - **📊 Research Dashboard** with comprehensive analytics
 - **🌐 Production Ready** with Docker deployment support